LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/June/Week-of-june-17th.md

 </table>
 </div>

 Facebook Handover Protocol enables two or more apps to participate in a conversation by passing control of the conversation between them.
-This feature makes it possible to simultaneously use a 3rd party bot, outside of LiveEngage, for handling automated responses, and use LiveEngage for customer service with human agents.
+This feature makes it possible for a Page to simultaneously use one Facebook app to build a 3rd party bot, outside of LiveEngage, for handling automated responses, and use another Facebook app (LiveEngage) for customer service with human agents.

-* By default, all messages are sent to the Primary Receiver app.
+* By default, all messages are sent to the Primary Receiver app
 * When control of the conversation is passed to another, the Facebook Messenger Platform will send messages from the conversation to it instead.
 * Only one app may control the conversation at a time.
-* All apps that do not have control of the conversation may continue to listen to the conversation by subscribing to the standby webhook event.
+* All apps that do not have control of the conversation will continue to listen to the conversation by subscribing to the standby webhook event.

+{: .notice}
+**Please note:** This feature requires enablement.
+Please contact your LivePerson representative for more information.

 ## WhatsApp Business source